-The National Safety Council makes estimates of the average costs of fatal and nonfatal preventable injuries to illustrate their impact on the nation’s economy and measure the importance of prevention.
+The National Safety Council (NSC) makes estimates of the average costs of fatal and nonfatal preventable injuries to illustrate their impact on the nation’s economy and measure the importance of prevention.
 The costs are a measure of the dollars spent and income not received due to injuries and fatalities.

 Major revisions were made to the NSC cost model starting with the 2014 data year to take advantage of data sources not previously available.
 Because of changes made to the cost model, cost estimates provided prior to 2014 are not comparable to current estimates.